How to Install Self-Leveling Cement over Plywood Subfloors?

 Requirements for installation

-The plywood subfloor must be firm in order for the concrete surface to be installed correctly.
-It must not have any bending or deflection more than L/480.
+The plywood subfloor must be firm to ensure the concrete surface is installed correctly.
+It must not bend or deflect by more than L/480.
 If it does, it needs to be strengthened first.
-You can do this by applying another layer of plywood that is screwed down on six-inch centers.
+You can do this by applying another layer of plywood, screwed down at six-inch centers.

 Prepare the surface

-The surface of the wood must be clean and free of oil, grease, wax, coatings, and any contaminants that might prevent the materials from creating a strong bond.
+The wood surface must be clean and free of oil, grease, wax, coatings, and other contaminants that could prevent the materials from forming a strong bond.
 Follow these steps to prepare the surface:

 • Sand the surface to bare wood to remove any visible sheen.